Icinga/icingaweb2-module-training/doc/20-The-Icinga-PHP-Library.md

 Some notes regarding the example above:

 * This controller extends a new class, the `CompatController`.
-It is provided by `ipl-web` and acts as a compatibility layer between Icinga Web and the IPL
+It is provided by `ipl-web` and acts as a compatibility layer between Icinga Web and the IPL.
+Since the IPL could also be used outside of Icinga Web.
 * It also uses a trait, `SearchControls`.
 This is also provided by `ipl-web` and implements initialization methods for the `SearchBar` and the `SearchEditor`, widgets we will use later on